highperformance-tech/tableau-bridge-docker/README.md

 4. Gradually replace existing containers with the updated version.
 5. Monitor for stability before full deployment.

+## Container Configuration Management

+When starting a Bridge container, the script performs several checks:
+- If a container with the specified name already exists:
+  1. Checks if the configuration (user email, site, token ID, pool ID, and image) matches
+  2. If configurations match and container is running: No action needed
+  3. If configurations match but container is stopped: Automatically starts the container
+  4. If configurations differ: Stops and removes the old container, then creates a new one
+- For new containers:
+  1. Creates a unique timestamped logs directory
+  2. Sets up volume mounts for logs and token file
+  3. Configures container with restart policy and specified parameters

 ## Troubleshooting

-If you encounter issues when starting the Bridge client:
+If you encounter issues:
-- Ensure all required parameters are provided.
+- Ensure all required parameters are provided when starting a container
-- Verify that the PAT token file exists and is readable.
+- Verify that the PAT token file exists and is readable
-- Check that the PAT token has not expired.
+- Check that the PAT token has not expired
+- Review logs using:
-- For detailed logs, review the logs in the container-specific directory under the mounted logs path.
+  * Container-specific logs directory under the mounted logs path
+  * Live container logs using `./bridge-manager.sh logs container-name`
-- Use the `shell` command to access a running container's shell for advanced troubleshooting.
+- Use `./bridge-manager.sh shell container-name` to access a running container's shell for advanced troubleshooting